-The Art of the Independent Hotel: A World of One-of-a-Kind Stays
+The Art of the Independent Hotel: Why One-of-a-Kind Stays Matter More Than Ever

 written by Jill Schildhouse, an award-winning freelance writer whose work has been published in Reader’s Digest, U.S. News & World Report, Southern Living, Taste of Home, AARP, Forbes and more.